WebAssembly/spec/document/syntax/instructions.rst

 * *Binary Operators*: consume two operands and produce one result of the respective type.

-* *Tests*: consume one operand of the respective type and produce a Boolean results.
+* *Tests*: consume one operand of the respective type and produce a Boolean result.

-* *Comparisons*: consume two operands of the respective type and produce a Boolean results.
+* *Comparisons*: consume two operands of the respective type and produce a Boolean result.

-* *Conversions*: consume a value of one type and produce a result of another (the source type of the conversion is the one after the :math:`\K{/}`).
+* *Conversions*: consume a value of one type and produce a result of another (the source type of the conversion is the one after the ":math:`\K{/}`").

-Several integer instructions come in two flavours, where a signedness annotation |sx| distinguishes whether the operands are to be interpreted as :ref:`unsigned <syntax-uint>` or :ref:`signed <syntax-sint>` integers.
+Some integer instructions come in two flavours, where a signedness annotation |sx| distinguishes whether the operands are to be interpreted as :ref:`unsigned <syntax-uint>` or :ref:`signed <syntax-sint>` integers.
-For all other instructions, the sign interpretation is irrelevant in a 2's complement representation.
+For the other integer instructions, the sign interpretation is irrelevant under a 2's complement interpretation.

 .. _syntax-instr-parametric: